-Systematic Problem Solving (SPS) is a foundational skill for virtually anyone, addressing performance and behavioral problems to boost customer satisfaction and quality levels.
-The SPS workshop delivers the required knowledge and PDCA-toolkit, so that you can quickly learn the principles and start applying proven methods in just one day.
+Systematic Problem Solving (SPS) is a foundational skill for anyone, addressing performance and behavioral problems to boost customer satisfaction and quality level.
+The SPS workshop delivers the required knowledge as well as PDCA Toolkit, so that you can quickly learn the principles and start solving problems in a structured and effective way.

 Problem Solving Skill Pyramid

 - The Skill Pyramid cascades problem-solving knowledge down from «Expert» to «Independent» to «Certified» to «Beginner» level.

 - Employing a Train-the-Trainer approach allows certified problem solvers to become the trainers for people below them.